-I have developed an unofficial HRRR archive for various research purposes in the MesoWest group and have made it available to the public.
-There are over 230 registered users.
+I have developed an unofficial HRRR archive for various research purposes in the MesoWest group and have made the archive available to the public.
+There are almost 300 known archive users.

-My current research is investigating convective outflow predictability by the HRRR model, a project funded through the Joint Fire Science Program.
+My current research involves investigating convective outflow predictability by the HRRR model, a project funded through the Joint Fire Science Program.
 I use data from the GOES-16 Advanced Baseline Imager and Geostationary Lightning Mapper extensively for validation.
 My other interests involve evaluating high resolution weather models for various applications including wild fire management, mesoscale weather, and air quality.
 I have initialized WRF simulations with the HRRR model and modified surface parameters to improve model performance.

 You will find more details on my research by exploring the pages on this website and several Jupyter Notebooks on Github.